alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       Radial Storms are named as such because their features are mainly intended for stormy weather.
 But note you can also use them to apply any weather conditions within the radial space, including calm/clear skies.

+      **

+      Radial Storm Spawning

+      On UDW, in the Radial Storm Spawning category, you'll find settings to enable periodic randomized spawning of Radial Storm actors during play.
+UDW will spawn radial storms one at a time, placing them and moving them so they will pass over the player's location.
+The weather preset the storms use can be determined by the current season, similar to Random Weather Variation.

+      **

+      The Radial Storm actor can also be spawned in manually or placed in the level directly.
+You don't need to rely on UDW's spawning logic if you don't want to.
 The functions on the Radial Storm actor for controlling it at runtime include:

       Fade In Storm